IIIT-Sricity-FSD-2024-2028/5_CareerNest/README.md

 **Planned Features:**
 - Review and approve job/internship opportunities
 - Reject opportunities with remarks when required
-- Publish approved opportunities to students
+- Publish approved opportunities to candidates
 - Enforce placement rules and policies
 - Monitor recruitment activity and progress
 - View placement statistics and outcomes